 1 This applies from components to the design of systems, and to operations as not to generate contamination and to enable cleaning.

-2 Figure B-1 of ECSS-Q-ST-70-01 gives an overview of space system cleanliness requirements organized in a cleanliness control flow chart.
+2 Figure C-1 of ECSS-Q-ST-70-01 gives an overview of space system cleanliness requirements organized in a cleanliness control flow chart.

 ECSS-E-ST-35-06_0200009